-Article 22.
+Article 21.
 SABBATICAL

-Members meeting the eligibility rules for sabbatical leave provided for in OAR 580-21-0205 as revised February 2, 1993 will be considered for sabbatical leave as follows:
+Members meeting the eligibility rules for sabbatical leave provided for in OAR 580-021-0205 as revised February 2, 1993 will be considered for sabbatical leave as follows:

-- A. An academic staff member may be considered for sabbatical leave only after having been continuously employed in the Department of Higher Education at half-time or more for six academic or fiscal years at the rank of instructor or above.
+- A. A faculty member may be considered for sabbatical leave only after having been continuously employed in the Department of Higher Education at half-time or more for six academic or fiscal years at the rank of instructor or above.
 A series of annual appointments shall be considered continuous whether or not interrupted by one or more authorized leaves of absence.
-However, an authorized leave of absence does not count as a year of service for purposes of the six-year requirement for sabbatical eligibility, nor does it prejudice the staff member's right to consideration for sabbatical leave.
-Academic staff members employed on academic-year appointments may be considered for a second sabbatical leave after thirteen (13) years of continuous service; for a third sabbatical after twenty (20) years of continuous service; and for a fourth sabbatical leave after twenty-seven (27) years of continuous service.
-Academic staff members employed on 12-month appointments may be considered for a second or subsequent sabbatical (limited to four months) after four-and-one-half years of continuous service following return from the last sabbatical leave; or, in the alternative, may be considered for any one of the three types of sabbatical leave listed in OAR 580-21-0230 after the appropriate number of years of continuous service as designated above.
-Cases involving mixed terms of service, or other irregular conditions, may be adjusted by administrative officers in accordance with the principles set forth in this division. - B. Sabbatical leave privileges may be granted to staff members in positions of responsibility and trust, even though those staff members do not hold academic rank.
-Recommendations for sabbatical leave for persons not otherwise qualified may be made in exceptional cases at the discretion of individual Presidents. - C. For purposes of determining eligibility for sabbatical leave, time spent by a staff member on an authorized military leave from a Division/institution shall be considered as institutional service, with the understanding that during the military leave the staff member is considered to have the same academic rank held at the commencement of the leave. - D. Salary received by an academic staff member during sabbatical leave will be a percentage (determined by OAR 580-21-0225 or 0230) of the staff member's annual rate multiplied by the average FTE at which the staff member was appointed during the eligibility years immediately preceding the sabbatical leave.
-For purposes of this rule, eligibility years are the years of continuous employment that result in the staff member's eligibility for sabbatical leave. - E. Up to four faculty members per year who are applying for two- or three-term sabbaticals will be allowed to divide their sabbaticals among two consecutive academic years.
+However, an authorized leave of absence does not count as a year of service for purposes of the six-year requirement for sabbatical eligibility, nor does it prejudice the faculty member's right to consideration for sabbatical leave.
+Faculty members employed on academic-year appointments may be considered for a second sabbatical leave after thirteen (13) years of continuous service; for a third sabbatical after twenty (20) years of continuous service; and for a fourth sabbatical leave after twenty-seven (27) years of continuous service.
+Faculty members employed on 12-month appointments may be considered for a second or subsequent sabbatical (limited to four months) after four-and-one-half years of continuous service following return from the last sabbatical leave; or, in the alternative, may be considered for any one of the three types of sabbatical leave listed in OAR 580-021-0230 after the appropriate number of years of continuous service as designated above.
+Cases involving mixed terms of service, or other irregular conditions, may be adjusted by administrative officers in accordance with the principles set forth in this division. - B. Sabbatical leave privileges may be granted to faculty members in positions of responsibility and trust, even though those staff members do not hold academic rank.
+Recommendations for sabbatical leave for persons not otherwise qualified may be made in exceptional cases at the discretion of individual Presidents. - C. For purposes of determining eligibility for sabbatical leave, time spent by a faculty member on an authorized military leave from a Division/institution shall be considered as institutional service, with the understanding that during the military leave the faculty member is considered to have the same academic rank held at the commencement of the leave. - D. Salary received by a faculty member during sabbatical leave will be a percentage (determined by OAR 580-021-0225 or 0230) of the faculty member's annual rate multiplied by the average FTE at which the faculty member was appointed during the eligibility years immediately preceding the sabbatical leave.
+For purposes of this rule, eligibility years are the years of continuous employment that result in the faculty member's eligibility for sabbatical leave. - E. Up to four faculty members per year who are applying for two- or three-term sabbaticals will be allowed to divide their sabbaticals among two or three consecutive academic years. - F. At the end of the sabbatical leave, the faculty member shall submit a report of the accomplishments and benefits resulting from the leave, filing copies with the division chair, the dean and the provost (OAR 580-021-0215).

-Article 23.
+Article 22.
 FACULTY DEVELOPMENT

 Section 1.
 The purpose of the Faculty Development Committee is to provide a peer review process for the allocation of funds for scholarly and creative faculty activities.
-Scholarly and creative activities are assigned duties/responsibilities of faculty members and are used as measures of faculty performance for awarding or merit, promotion and tenure (see Articles 7 and 8).
+Scholarly and creative activities are assigned duties/responsibilities of faculty members and are used as measures of faculty performance for awarding promotion and tenure (see Articles 7 and 8).